mezzio/mezzio/docs/book/reference/migration/to-v2.md

 ) : ResponseInterface
 ```

-Expressive 2.0 provides the following functionality to assist with your error
+Mezzio 2.0 provides the following functionality to assist with your error
 handling needs:

-- `Zend\Expressive\Middleware\ErrorResponseGenerator` will output a canned
+- `Mezzio\Middleware\ErrorResponseGenerator` will output a canned
   plain/text message, or use a supplied template renderer to generate content
   for the response.
 It accepts the following arguments to its constructor: